An Introduction to the Beyond Engagement Philosophy

 The Science of Need Fulfillment: Evidence & Research

-Juice Inc. has spent sixteen years researching the Five Driving Needs.
+Juice Inc. has spent twenty years researching the Five Driving Needs.
 The following is a sampling of examples illustrating just how profoundly impacted we are by the pursuit and fulfillment of these needs.

 Belonging includes relatedness, affiliation, social connection, friendship, acceptance, inclusion, feeling part of the tribe, close relationships, attachment and kinship.